Blue's Room

-Blue's Room is an American puppetry children’s television series spin-off from Blue's Clues.
+Blue's Room is an American puppetry children’s television series and a spin-off of Blue's Clues.
 It was created by Traci Paige Johnson and Angela Santomero.
 The show aired on Nickelodeon as part of its Nick Jr. block, and originated as short segments on Blue's Clues episodes in season 6.

 In March 2015, the entire series was made available as part of the Noggin app.
 After Noggin removed the series in 2020, Paramount+ (at the time CBS All Access) added the series to its streaming service in January 2021.

 Premise

 The series centers around the title character and host of the show, Blue, a happy-go-lucky female blue dog who talks and loves to sing, dance, and play with her new friends.
 Blue often interacts with her friends including Sprinkles, Blue's shy little brother who was introduced in the second season as the co-host; Roar E. Saurus (or simply Roary), a red-orange dinosaur who likes to practice roaring; Frederica, a purple doll who likes to pretend it's her birthday; and Polka Dots, a sea-foam plush toy who creates puzzles for others to solve.
 Together, they go on adventures, solve different problems, and use their imaginations.